 Jason applies his background in social science and his expertise in advanced data analytics and visualization to identify patterns, address complex questions, and produce reporting that informs College planning, policy, and decision making.
-As the Assistant Director for Institutional Analysis, Jason works in collaboration with administrators and faculty toward the mutual goal of aligning institutional practice with the College's expressed goals and priorities.
+As the Associate Director for Institutional Analysis and Assessment, Jason works in collaboration with administrators and faculty toward the mutual goal of aligning institutional practice with the College's expressed goals and priorities.
+He also works with the Assistant Vice President for Institutional Effectiveness in managing the annual assessment process undertaken by administrative units.
 Before coming to Swarthmore in 2013, he worked for the Metropolitan Philadelphia Indicators Project (MPIP) at Temple University, where he received his Ph.D. in Sociology.
 At MPIP, he carried out spatial research and analysis for the promotion of regional thinking on community issues and data-informed policy decisions.

 Office: 101 S Chester Road, room 207